 Points accumulate at 2X per dollar for each purchase, and the $59 annual fee is waived for the first year.
 The bonus of 40,000 points is worth $400 in travel expenses in the form of a purchase eraser, so even a night in peak season could be covered by this credit.

-A card with similar benefits is the Barclaycard Arrival Plus, which also comes with 40,000 bonus points after spending $3000 in the first 3 months, and double points on all purchases.
+A card with similar benefits is the Barclaycard Arrival Plus, which also comes with 40,000 bonus points after spending $3000 in the first 90 days, and double points on all purchases.
 The $89 fee is waived for the first year.
-You can see more details on both cards here
+You can see more details on both cards here.
+Update the bonus on this card is now 50,000 points.

 Make sure to utilize any and all discounts available (AAA rate, hotel specials) to get the lowest possible rate.
 Great Wolf Lodge also occasionally has Groupon rates, but note that the Groupon charge would not count as a travel expense for the Capital One and the Barclaycard Arrival Plus.